irausch25/CS4641-Project/index.md

 ### SVM (Support Vector Machine)

 For SVM, we tested our implementation using two different kernels, a linear one and non-linear rbf (Radial Basis Function).
+We utilized a guess and check system to test for linear seperability because after vectorization, we have 57697 features, which is difficult to visualize.

 1. **SVM using RBF Kernel**